 Learn more about the health benefits of kefir.

 Made from soybeans that have been cooked and fermented, tempeh has been shown to increase the concentration of good bacteria.

 A Korean favourite, kimchi is made primarily with fermented cabbage and contains large amounts of the gut-friendly bacterium, Lactobacillus.

 A sweetened fermented black tea from China, kombucha is known to contain a host of gut-beneficial bacteria and yeast species.

 Why not try making your own kombucha?

-Used in Japanese and Asian foods, miso is a paste made from fermented soy and contains large amounts of the gut-friendly bacteria, A. oryzae.
+Used in Japanese and Asian foods, miso is a paste made from fermented soy and contains large amounts of the gut-friendly bacteria, Aspergillus oryzae.

-The natural salt-water fermentation process of brined olives means that they’re rich in Lactobacillus, a kind of gut-friendly bacteria.
+The natural salt-water fermentation process of brined olives means that they’re rich in the gut-friendly bacteria, Lactobacillus.

-What's your favourite way to get probiotics into your diet?
+What's your favourite way to get beneficial bacteria into your diet?
 Comment below and let us know...